1. HOW WE COLLECT AND USE PERSONAL INFORMATION

-We collect the following types of information about you:
+We collect the following types of Personal Information about you

-We ask for certain information such as your first and last name, home address, phone number, email address, photograph of yourself, or if you correspond with us.
+We may ask for certain information such as your first and last name, address, phone number, email address, and photograph of yourself.
 You may also provide us with photographs related to your use of the Service.
-You will need to provide your financial information for purposes of processing a transaction on or through the Service, such as photo ID, bank information (including account balances and transactions), or credit card number.
-We may also retain any messages you send through the Service, and may collect information you provide in User Content you post to the Service such as Pro ratings and comments.
-We use this information to operate, maintain, and provide to you the features and functionality of the Service, as is further described below.
+You will need to provide certain additional Personal Information for purposes of processing a transaction on or through the Service, such as photo ID, bank information (including account balances and transactions), or credit card number.
+We may also retain any messages you send through the Service and may collect Personal Information you post to the Service such as Pro ratings and comments.
+We use this Personal Information to operate, maintain, enhance, and provide to you the features and functionality of the Service, as is further described below.
 In addition, we may use your bank account balance and transaction information for purposes of fraud evaluation, and for determining eligibility for use of, and access to, our Services.

-Inviting a friend to use Housecall or Housecall Pro from the “Invite friends” or “Pro referral” feature
+Inviting a friend to use Housecall Pro from the “Invite friends” or “Pro referral” feature

 Use of Facebook Connect

-We may directly collect analytics data, or use third-party analytics tools, to help us analyze and create aggregate industry trends and analytics to improve the product and create new feature.
+We may directly collect analytics data, or use third-party analytics tools, such as Google Analytics, to help us analyze and create aggregate industry trends and analytics to improve the product and create new features.
 These tools collect information sent by your browser or mobile device, including the pages you visit and other information that assists us in improving the Service.
 We collect and use this analytics information in aggregate form such that it cannot reasonably be manipulated to identify any particular individual.
 For more information on Google Analytics’ processing of your Personal Information, please see https://policies.google.com/technologies/partner-sites?hl=en-US.
 You can also opt-out of Google Analytics here: https://tools.google.com/dlpage/gaoptout.

-When you access the Service by or through a mobile device (including but not limited to smartphones or tablets), we may access, collect, monitor and/or remotely store one or more “device identifiers,” such as a universally unique identifier (“UUID”).
-Device identifiers are small data files or similar data structures stored on or associated with your mobile device, which uniquely identify your mobile device.
+When you access the Service by or through a mobile device (including but not limited to smartphones or tablets), we may access, collect, monitor and/or remotely store one or more “device identifiers”.
+Device identifiers are small data files stored on or associated with your mobile device, which uniquely identify your mobile device.
 A device identifier may be data stored in connection with the device hardware, data stored in connection with the device’s operating system or other software, or data sent to the device by our Service.
 A device identifier may convey information to us about how you browse and use the Service.
 A device identifier may remain persistently on your device, to help you log in faster and enhance your navigation through the Service.
 Some features of the Service may not function properly if use or availability of device identifiers is impaired or disabled.

 When you access the Service by or through a mobile device, we may access, collect, monitor and/or remotely store “location data,” which may include GPS coordinates (e.g. latitude and/or longitude) or similar information regarding the location of your and your employee’s mobile device(s).
 Location data may convey to us information about how you browse and use the Service.
 Your mobile device may allow you to disable transmission of location data.
 However, some features of the Service, particularly location-based services, may not function properly if use or availability of location data is impaired or disabled.